 Free/paid software that's available via a third-party provider.

 Software that's installed in the same building as your business.

 Which model is better for you

-Whether you choose to start with one cloud computing service model or go all-in with all three, it will eventually depend on the size, the complexity, and the current basic needs of your business.
+Whether you choose to start with one cloud computing service model or go all-in with all three, it will eventually depend on your business's size, complexity, and current basic needs.